About Pylons Framework

 History of Pylons Framework

-Pylons initially started and referred just the Pylons Framework before the merger that resulted in the Pylons Project.
-The belowvtimeline starts with the Pylons Framework to provide the background for how the Pylons Project came to be, how the developers ended up merging their efforts, and the origin projects.
+Pylons initially started, and referred to, just the Pylons Framework before the merger that resulted in the Pylons Project.
+The below timeline starts with the Pylons Framework, providing the background for how the Pylons Project came to be, how the developers ended up merging their efforts, and the origin projects.
 Some background is also provided on the other frameworks that merged to form the Pylons Project.

 Pylons 0.8 (2005 - 2006)